rowlandhill/ruby-vs-js-arrays-study/README.md

 By the end of this, developers should be able to:

--   Compare and contrast Ruby's and JavaScript's array methods.
+-   Compare and contrast Ruby's and JavaScript's Array methods.
 -   Compare and contrast array manipulation in Ruby and JavaScript.
 -   Compare and contrast Ruby's blocks with JavaScript's callback functions.